 velero install command.

-To include the status of CSI objects associated with a Velero backup or restore in
+To include the status of CSI objects associated with a Velero backup in

 velero client config set features=EnableCSI.

-See Enabling Features for more information about managing client-side feature flags.
+Enabling Features for more information about managing client-side feature flags.
 You can also view the image on

-This section documents some of the choices made during implementation of the Velero CSI plugin:
+This section documents some of the choices made during implementation of the Velero CSI plugins:

 Retain.
-To accomplish this, during deletion of the backup the prior to deleting the volumesnapshot, volumesnapshotcontent object will be patched to set its
+To accomplish this, during deletion of the backup the prior to deleting the VolumeSnapshot, VolumeSnapshotContent object is patched to set its

 Delete.
-Thus deleting volumesnapshot object will result in cascade delete of the volumesnapshotcontent and the snapshot in the storage provider.
+Deleting the VolumeSnapshot object will result in cascade delete of the VolumeSnapshotContent and the snapshot in the storage provider.

 velero.io/csi-volumesnapshot-classlabel set on it, like